 - Hereby accept and assume all risks, known and unknown, and assume all responsibility for any losses, costs and/or damages for any injury suffered by me or to my property by any means, while participating in the event or activities associated with the event;

-- Hereby release, forever discharge, and agree not to sue the Nova Scotia Adopt-A-Highway Program Association, any municipality, sponsoring organization, or suppliers or their respective administration, directors, agents, officers, official volunteers, and employees;
+- Hereby release, forever discharge, and agree not to sue the Nova Scotia Adopt-A-Highway Program Association, any municipality, sponsoring organization, or suppliers or their respective administrators, directors, agents, officers, official volunteers, and employees;

 - Acknowledge that explicit permission to participate in The Great Nova Scotia Pick-Me-Up has been obtained from the owner of the property where the clean-up is being held on the registered date and time.
 The property owner has been informed of the time, date, and planned actions for the Team;

-- Acknowledge and understand that the email adress provided will be sent the Adopt-A-Highway newsletter LITTERature twice annually and can be opted out as described below.
+- Acknowledge and understand that the email address provided will be sent the NS Adopt-A-Highway newsletter LITTERature twice annually and sent other updated information as needed and can be opted out of as described below.

 Safe Work Practices